jfrog/jfrog-cli/README.md

 cd jfrog-cli-go/jfrog-cli/jfrog/
 go build
 ````
-Once completed, you will find the JFrog CLI executable at the current directory.
+Once completed, you will find the JFrog CLI executable at your current directory.

 # Tests